Tomerg91/Lumea/memory-bank/progress.md

   - Removed unused variables.
   - Removed non-standard HTML attributes (`cmdk-input-wrapper`).

+### ESLint and Type Safety Improvements

+- Fixed all ESLint errors related to `@typescript-eslint/no-explicit-any` across server and client code
+- Replaced generic `any` types with more specific types like `Record<string, unknown>`, `Express.Request`, etc.
+- Created utility functions (e.g., `getNumericUserId()`) to safely convert between types
+- Implemented proper type assertions using the `as unknown as` pattern for safer type narrowing
+- Added proper type definitions for function parameters and return types
+- Fixed potential type safety issues in Express middleware and API controllers
+- Improved error handling with proper TypeScript types and type guards
+- Used optional chaining (`?.`) instead of non-null assertions (`!`) to prevent runtime errors
+- Added interface definitions for previously untyped objects and API responses
+- Added type guards to narrow down types when working with unknown data

 ## Authentication & Error Handling Improvements

 - Implemented comprehensive connection error detection and user messaging